-UPDATE 2-European Investment Bank casts doubt on EU plan to salvage nuclear deal
+UPDATE 3-European Investment Bank casts doubt on EU plan to salvage nuclear deal

 * Trump’s May 8 withdrawal from Iran deal a blow to EU policy

-* U.S. letter confirms Washington’s tough line (Updates with U.S. letter, strategy, Mogherini details)
+* U.S. letter confirms Washington’s tough line

+* Few using state-backed export guarantee schemes to do business (Adds details on export credits, Iran actions, Commission comment)

 By Robin Emmott and Alissa de Carbonnel

-BRUSSELS, July 18 (Reuters) - The European Investment Bank would put its global operations at risk by investing in Iran, its president said on Wednesday, calling into question an EU plan to help save a nuclear deal with Tehran that Washington has abandoned.
+BRUSSELS, July 18 (Reuters) - The European Investment Bank’s global operations would be put at risk if it were to invest in Iran, its president said on Wednesday, casting doubt on the EU’s ability to deliver on its pledge to save a nuclear deal with Tehran that Washington has abandoned.

-In a bid to help keep money flowing to Tehran as the United States reimposes sanctions, the European Union has agreed to add Iran to the list of countries with which the Luxembourg-based EIB does business, effective from August.
+An EU plan urging its lending arm to invest in Iran as part of efforts to help keep money flowing to Tehran is proving difficult to implement as businesses fear the reimposition of U.S. sanctions.

-But EIB President Werner Hoyer said that while he supported EU efforts to keep alive the 2015 deal which curbed Tehran’s nuclear ambitions, Iran is a place “where we cannot play an active role.”
+EIB President Werner Hoyer said that while he supported EU efforts to keep alive the 2015 deal which curbed Tehran’s nuclear ambitions, Iran is a place “where we cannot play an active role.”

-The bank will only do business there if it receives approval from its board of governors, which are the finance ministers of the EU’s 28 member states, and on the basis of finding suitable projects to invest in.
-It cannot be obliged to invest by the European Commission, which devised the plan.
+After U.S. President Donald Trump pulled out of the Iran deal with world powers on May 8, Iran has threatened to stop complying with curbs on its nuclear programme if it fails to see the economic benefits of relief from sanctions under the deal.

+Upping the stakes on that threat, the head of Iran’s atomic agency said on Wednesday that the country has built a factory that can produce rotors for up to 60 centrifuges a day.

-U.S. President Donald Trump pulled out of the Iran deal with world powers on May 8 and revived Iran-related sanctions, leaving the European Union, China and Russia to try to salvage the accord to prevents Tehran from developing a nuclear weapon.
+The other signatories to the deal - the European Union, China and Russia - want to salvage the accord to prevent Tehran from developing a nuclear weapon.

-The EU has proposed a package of economic measures to try to compensate for the impact of U.S. sanctions and guarantee Iranian oil revenue.
-These include EIB lending, a special measure to shield EU companies from U.S. secondary sanctions and a Commission proposal that EU governments make direct money transfers to Iran’s central bank to avoid U.S. penalties.
+EU measures to try to compensate for the impact of U.S. sanctions and guarantee Iranian oil revenue include EIB lending, a measure to shield EU companies from U.S. secondary sanctions, state-backed export guarantees and a plan that EU governments make direct money transfers to Iran’s central bank.

-The EU’s so-called blocking statue will also take effect in early August.
-It bans any EU company from complying with U.S. sanctions and does not recognise any court rulings that enforce American penalties.
+It has also sought U.S. waivers from sanctions for big European businesses.

+While the European Union has agreed to add Iran to the list of countries with which the Luxembourg-based EIB does business from August , a spokesman for the EU executive said the change “does not force the EIB to begin lending.”

 Central bank transfers to Iran to pay for oil imports and avoid U.S. sanctions, a measure proposed by the European Commission in May, are still under discussion, diplomats said.

+But they admit that the risk for global firms would be too high to remain without waivers.
+Major companies such as French carmaker PSA Group have already announced that they are winding down operations in Iran.

+“PSA made its decision with regard to the new U.S. sanctions, in order to be in conformity with American regulations,” a company spokesman said on Wednesday.

+In the biggest blow yet to EU efforts, U.S. Secretary of State Mike Pompeo wrote to EU foreign policy chief Federica Mogherini this month rejecting a request for carve-outs for European companies, although she played down its importance on Monday and said that EU work would continue.

+“The set of measures we have been putting in place ... allow us to guarantee that Iran continues to benefit from the economic benefits coming from the implementation of the agreement,” Mogherini said.

-Europe shares many of Washington’s concerns but says there is nothing to be gained from pulling out of the nuclear accord that placed drastic limits on Iran’s nuclear fuel production and with which Tehran is complying.
+Europe shares many of Washington’s concerns over Iran’s financing of armed groups in the Middle East and its ballistic missiles arsenal.
+But it says there is nothing to be gained from pulling out of a deal that placed limits on its nuclear fuel production and with which Tehran is complying.

-Washington has told countries that they must halt all imports of Iranian oil from Nov.
+Hoyer’s comments are another blow to the EU’s plans, while Washington remains unmoved, telling its allies they must halt all imports of Iranian oil from Nov.
 4 or face U.S. financial measures, with no exemptions.

-U.S. Secretary of State Mike Pompeo wrote to EU foreign policy chief Federica Mogherini this month rejecting a request for carve-outs for European companies, although Mogherini played down its importance on Monday and said that EU work would continue.

-“The set of measures we have been putting in place ... allow us to guarantee that Iran continues to benefit from the economic benefits coming from the implementation of the agreement,” Mogherini said.

-While EU officials hoped their blocking statue will shield small and medium size business working in Iran, they admit that big companies will not remain in Iran without U.S. waivers.

-“There is no European bank which is presently able to do business in and with Iran,” Hoyer said at a news conference at the European Commission.
+“There is no European bank which is presently able to do business in and with Iran,” Hoyer told reporters.

 “We have to take note of the fact that we would risk the business model of the bank if we were active in Iran.”

 The EIB currently steers clear of engaging in jurisdictions listed as high-risk under the FATF, a global group of government anti-money-laundering agencies.
-That includes Iran. ($1 = 0.8609 euros) (Reporting by Robin Emmott and Alissa de Carbonnel Editing by Raissa Kasolowsky)
+That includes Iran. ($1 = 0.8609 euros) (Reporting by Robin Emmott and Alissa de Carbonnel; Additional reporting from Giselda Vagnoni in Rome, Laurence Frost in Paris and David Milliken in London; Editing by Raissa Kasolowsky)